Overview for Climb Mount Toubkal

 Hotels for Climb Mount ToubkalGo to top of page

 The Toubkal base camp refuge Les Mouflons is located at 3,207 meters height.
 Its 600 m² area allows it to offer single and family rooms with separate showers, as well as seven dormitories.
-We will try to accommodate you there in a private room with en-suite facilities, but this depends on availability and cannot be guaranteed.
+By default you will be accommodated in a dormitory there; we can optionally try to accommodate you in a private room with en-suite facilities, but this depends on availability and cannot be guaranteed.

 Accommodation: Refuge Les Mouflons